SimonGreyHull/700110-2122-Minimax/README.md

     { 5, ImVec4(1.0, 0.0, 1.0, 1.0) }, };
 ```

-There is also a log facility .
+There is also a log facility to get (a limited amount of) feedback from the application - similar to how you would do in the console.
 This could be improved by creating a more object oriented solution.

 ```cpp